janewang/Instafun_public/README.md

 Instafun
 ========

-Instafun is an Express application with some Backbone using the instagram API.
-And instagram is poetry for people who don't write or code.
-Yet it's poetry, no less.
-Thanks for visiting and enjoy!
+Instafun is a node.js application with some Backbone using the instagram API.
+Watch the world unfolding in real time and discover your favorite searches.

 Play with it here: http://instafun.herokuapp.com/

 ![instafun png](https://github.com/janewang/Instafun_public/raw/master/public/images/instafun.png)

+Dependencies:
+ - Express
+ - Backbone.js
+ - Underscore.js

+Diffs exist between the deployed and public version.